-- \ Families that report zero income will be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc. - \ If the family's expenses exceed their known income, the PHA will make inquiry of the head of household as to the nature of the family's accessible resources.
+\ Families that report zero income will be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc. after three months of zero income status.

+\ If the family's expenses exceed their known income, the PHA will make inquiry of the head of household as to the nature of the family's accessible resources.
+The amount the family lists on the zero income check list will then be counted as monthly income regardless of the source of support.
+This income will be considered "unstable" and the household will be subject to an interim reexamination if/when they establish a stable source of income.